Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 https://www.logancenter.org

-LOGAN is long-standing member of the South Bend Community and has served as a support to special needs families for over 50 years.
-They support people and families with special needs including adult day services and recreation, autism services, best buddies and super sibs, children’s services and residential services.
+LOGAN is a long-standing member of the South Bend Community and has supported special needs families for over 50 years.
+They are Michiana’s only non-profit autism service and provide support for people and families with special needs.
+Resources include adult day services and recreation, autism services, best buddies and super sibs, children’s services, and residential services.

 If you are looking for more information about resources for autism in South Bend, Indiana, please contact Lighthouse Autism Center’s Family Outreach Coordinator at 574-387-4313.